bidon-io/bidon-sdk-android/.github/DEPENDABOT.md

 Dependabot uses:
 ```
-chore(adapter-name): bump dependency-name from X.Y.Z to A.B.C
+⬆️ bump dependency-name from X.Y.Z to A.B.C
 ```

 Changelog updater uses: